wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-python-how-to-use-service-management.md

 ## <a name="CreateStorageService"> </a>How to: Create a storage service

-A [storage service] gives you access to Azure [Blobs][azure-blobs], [Tables][azure-tables], and [Queues][azure-queues].
+A [storage service](/documentation/articles/storage-create-storage-account) gives you access to Azure [Blobs](/documentation/articles/storage-python-how-to-use-blob-storage), [Tables](/documentation/articles/storage-python-how-to-use-table-storage), and [Queues](/documentation/articles/storage-python-how-to-use-queue-storage).
 To create a storage service, you need a name for the service (between 3 and 24 lowercase characters and unique within Azure), a description, a label (up to 100 characters, automatically encoded to base64), and a location.
 The following example shows how to create a storage service by specifying a location.

 	from azure import *
 	from azure.servicemanagement import *